bull-markets/puppet-mattermost/README.md

 ### What mattermost affects

+When using a release archive:

 * Downloads and installs Mattermost server
   (defaults to `/opt/mattermost-${version}`).
 * Creates a friendly symbolic link to the installation directory (defaults to `/opt/mattermost`).
 * Creates a configuration file (defaults to `/etc/mattermost.json`) based on the vendor-provided configuration file and adds user-supplied options.
-* Creates a Mattermost daemon (service) using your operating system's native service provider.
+* Creates and manages a Mattermost daemon (service) using your operating system's native service provider.

+When using a package:

+* Installs the package.
+* Add user-supplied options to the configuration file.
+* Manages the service .

 ### Beginning with mattermost